mahaelnadry/capstone-project/README.md

 createdb castingAgency
 python test_app.py
 ```
+python test_app.py should be run while activating the virtual environment

 but the database should be filled first with at least 4 movies and 3 actors in order that the patch and delete tests works fine,
 there should be movies of Ids 2,3,4 and there should be actors of Ids 2 and 3
  you can use the postman collection 'casting_agency_postman_collection.postman_collection'   in the 'capstone_project' directory  to fill the database